 Access tokens for data connections

 You can embed credentials based on access tokens with data connections, to enable direct access after the initial authentication process.
-An access token is valid until a Tableau Online user deletes it, or the data provider revokes it.
+An access token is valid until a Tableau Cloud user deletes it, or the data provider revokes it.

 It is possible to exceed the number of access tokens your data source provider allows.
 If that's the case, when a user creates a new token, the data provider uses length of time since last access to decide which token to invalidate to make room for the new one.